Pea vs Whey Protein (Which is Best for You?)

 This protein source fits a variety of dietary choices and constraints because it is vegan-friendly and naturally lactose-free.
 (3)

-First-timers might notice its earthy flavor, which is quite different from the milky taste of whey proteins.
+First-timers might notice its earthy flavor, which differs from the milky taste of whey proteins.

 With its slower digestion rate compared to whey, pea protein offers sustained energy release and helps keep your appetite under control, both critical factors if you're aiming for weight loss or management.